July 6, 2012

 The Black Grove herd began in 1962 and continues today with founder Walter D. Shealy III.
 Shealy's interest in cattle began while showing Angus heifers in 4-H, and he credits Ollie Dunkle, his county extension agent, and parents for his success in the Angus business.

 As his passion for the cattle industry continued to grow, so did his herd.
 Shealy purchased his first cow for $135, at the age of 13, from Elmer Epting of Newberry, S.C.
-When he was 16 years old, Shealy received a loan to purchase the land to begin Black Grove farm, which now consists of 400 acres and 155 head of Angus cattle.
+When he was 16 years old, Shealy received a loan to purchase the land to begin Black Grove, which now consists of 400 acres and over 200 head of Angus cattle.

 Shealy and his son, Dixon, still manage the farm with the philosophy, "Fundamentals survive fads."
 The Black Grove farm consists of cattle with multiple-selection criteria, including: longevity, performance expected progeny differences (EPDs) and carcass data.

 Shealy continues to stay busy with his interests in agriculture and serving as a delegate to the American Angus National Convention and chair for the South Carolina Angus Association Hall of Fame Committee.
 Previous industry involvement includes serving as president for the South Carolina Angus Association, board of directors for the South Carolina Angus Association and the South Carolina Cattlemen’s Association Executive Committee and an organizing member of the South Carolina Junior Angus Association.

 The story of this Historic Angus Herd, and those like it, is what will keep the breed strong.
 Visit www.angus.org for more information on the Historic Angus Herd Award or to view a list of awarded members since the program began in 1988.